SolitudePy/LFC/README.md

 cd /path/to/LinuxForensics/Collector

 # Make the script executable (if needed)
-chmod +x lf.sh
+chmod +x LFC.SH

 # Run the collector with custom output directory
-sudo ./lf.sh /forensics/case-001
+sudo ./LFC.SH /forensics/case-001

 # The script will create and populate the directory structure:
 # /forensics/case-001/